-When Adam and I first found out our hotel company would not transfer us to Italy, we had to find another way to make our dreams come true.
-After days of research we came across a program called, Workaway.
-Workaway gave us the opportunity to live out our dream by staying with different hosts and truly immersing ourselves in the Italian culture.
+Workaway gave Adam and I the opportunity to live out my dream of living in Italy by staying with different hosts and truly immersing myself in the Italian culture.
 During our two months in Italy we stayed with four different hosts.
 Our first hosts were the Martinelli family in Brescia, Italy.
 This was our amazing experience with them….

 What Is Workaway?